hilookas/SoFar/README.md

 Data open source on [Huggingface OrienteText300K](https://huggingface.co/datasets/qizekun/OrienText300K).

-We also provided the code for rendering multi-views with Blender (version: 4.2.0) in [render_views.py](./datasets/orentext300k_render_views.py), so that you can reproduce or use it on your own dataset.
+We also provide the code for rendering multi-views with Blender (version: 4.2.0) in [render_views.py](./datasets/orentext300k_render_views.py), so that you can reproduce or use it on your own dataset.
 This rendering code has undergone very complex debugging and testing.
 We would appreciate it if this code is useful to you and cite our paper.